-Learn about mindful eating – listen to your body and discover your hunger and fullness signals.
+Listen to your body and discover your hunger and fullness signals.

-Dietary changes should be individualised –some nutrition messages are suitable at a population level.
+some nutrition messages are suitable at a population level.
 But often food changes should be tailored to suit you personally.
 What is your medical history?
 What medications do you take?
 What foods do you have access to?
 A dietitian is qualified to provide you with this personalised advice.

-Children need to learn how to cook – it is the responsibility of both schools and parents/carers.
+it is the responsibility of both schools and parents/carers.
 This is a topic that was raised by a member of the audience and one that many on the panel were passionate about!
 Jamie Oliver and Stephanie Alexander are doing great things in the space.

-Eating poorly can lead to craving foods like sugar.
 Taking a vitamin or mineral supplement is only a band aide.
 From a supplement, you don’t get all of the phytonutrients and antioxidants that are in the food.
 The colours of food are so important.

-Some people need vitamin or mineral supplements – but don’t self prescribe.
 See a qualified health professional.
 The type and timing is important.
 Would you go the pharmacy and self prescribe your own blood pressure medications?

-There was also some misinformation spoken.
 One author stated that without seed oils there are no trans fat.
 So what are the facts here?
 Trans fats are formed through the hydrogenation of liquid vegetable oils.
 These are of great concern and increase your risk of heart disease.